nickfargo/state/README.md

 person.greet()
 # >>> "Hello."
-person.state().change 'Formal'
+person.state '-> Formal'
 person.greet()
 # >>> "How do you do?"
-person.state -> 'Casual' # [2]
+person.state -> 'Casual' # [3]
 person.greet()
 # >>> "Hi!"
-person.state -> ''
+person.state -> '' # [3]
 person.greet()
 # >>> "Hello."
 ```

 1. The `change` method is also aliased to `go` and `be`.

-2. Another bit of sugar is the ability to provide a function to the object’s accessor method — this is interpreted as an order to immediately evaluate the function and `change` to the state identified by its return value.
+2. A naked transition arrow is simply a `change` to the root state.

+3. For CoffeeScript, another option is to use a literal function arrow, which mimics the transition arrow; the function is immediately invoked and its return value is passed to the current state’s `change` method.

 * * *